 - Grant agreements must be in place prior to the start of construction.

-- Farmer receives reimbursement upon certified project completion.
+- Farmer is responsible for financing the project during construction and receives reimbursement upon certified project completion.

-- Final payment is determined by actual project costs as documented by itemized invoices.
+- Final cost share payment is determined by actual project costs as documented by itemized invoices.

 - Farmer’s equipment and labor costs are eligible for reimbursement.